kochm/wp-mendeley-plugin/readme.txt

 == Change log ==

+= 0.8.4
+* updated CiteProc library (for formatting CSL) to version from 15.3.2013
+* completely removed number of documents limit when reading from Mendeley
+* bug fix: filtering by tags and keywords now works again

 = 0.8.3
 * bug fixes
 * changed maximum number of documents to be retrieved from Mendeley from 1000 to 10000